• Skip to primary navigation

 You can find many examples of firms and lawyers winning for their clients and victims of medical malpractice.
 Every case is different, and there are no guarantees, but these past cases give you an idea of what might be possible for your child.

-Treatment is as, if not more, important as getting good legal representation.
-Newark is home to excellent care and support for disabled children.
-It is also close enough to New York City to benefit from specialist care in the city.
+Treatment is as important as getting good legal representation.
+Newark provides excellent care and support for disabled children and is close enough to New York City to benefit from specialist care there.

 Children’s Hospital of New Jersey